 Always overestimate your capital needs

-Starting a business is expensive, and opening a new restaurant is even more expensive.
-You’ll need at least six months of working capital to have a comfortable start.
-The first few months of operation may be a bit sketchy, and you’ll need funds for necessary processes like commercial grease trap cleaning and any other maintenance necessary to keep operations running smooth.
+Furthermore, you’ll need at least six months of working capital to have a comfortable start.
+The first few months of the operation may be a bit sketchy, and you’ll need funds for necessary processes like commercial grease trap cleaning and any other maintenance necessary to keep operations running smooth.

 Consider utilizing used equipment